 What do you think of when you heard the word karma?

-While this is one aspect of karma, and the central idea in the First Law of Karma (The Great Law), there is more to the concept of karma than most believe.
+While this is one aspect of karma–and the central idea in the First Law of Karma (The Great Law)–there’s actually a lot more to the concept of karma than most of us realize.

 Rather than saying, “This bad thing is always happening to me,” you have the opportunity to turn it around and ask, “What can I learn from this experience?”

-You get to decide your personal relationship with these laws and how they may play a role in your life.
+You get to decide your personal relationship with these laws and how you’ll use them to guide your own life path.

 But I do want to offer this advice: